jellyfin/jellyfin.org/docs/general/testing/upgrades.md

 As part of the release process, Unstable weekly builds will be temporarily disabled for 1-2 weeks to provide a window for this to occur, after which they will resume as normal.
 If you wish to remain on Unstable, you can simply wait this out, otherwise follow the process here to "upgrade" back to the new Stable version.

 The exact details of this process depend on your platform and installation method.
 This document will detail the two most popular: Debian/Ubuntu packages via our repository, and Docker.
-The process is generally the same for others (e.g. manual downloads, Windows installers, etc.) with the exact details changed; for the specifics of indvidual platforms, please see the child articles under ["Testing Jellyfin Server"](/docs/general/testing/server).
+The process is generally the same for others (e.g. manual downloads, Windows installers, etc.) with the exact details changed; for the specifics of individual platforms, please see the child articles under ["Testing Jellyfin Server"](/docs/general/testing/server).

 We assume you are already running Jellyfin Unstable releases.